 The typical asking rate per listing is in the $50's per square foot per year.
 The Pike-Market submarket is experiencing a a boost in rates.
 In the last 3 months, the median rate rose $9 per sqft per year.
 That's a 19% increase in rent.

-Compared to the rest of the Seattle Metropolitan Area market, the Pike-Market region has greater rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the Seattle Metropolitan Area market, the Pike-Market region has higher rates, and you'll need to pay a premium to be in this hot region.

 In the last 90 days, 5 listings have been listed, which means listings most likley are leasing quickly.
 You'll want to be prepared to make an offer immediately.
 About 60% of the listings in the Pike-Market are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

 Even though the median size is 7,140 sqft, there are still 0 new listings below 2,000 sqft.
 Most properties in this market are around 6 floors.
 Most buildings in this market were built in 1923 and are Class B.